legislation/data-documentation/model/uris/introduction.md

 # URIs (Uniform Resource Identifiers)

-We identify things in our data using URIs (short for "uniform resource identifier").
+We identify things in our data using URIs (short for “uniform resource identifier”).
 A URI is an identifier that looks like an address of a page or resource on a website.
 In many cases these URIs *are* functioning web addresses: we say that it is possible to **resolve** these URIs, which means that if you open the URI in a web browser or other suitable application, you can get a page or resource that represents the thing that the URI identifies.

 The following are examples of legislation.gov.uk URIs: